jowharshamshiri/SwiftJanus/README.md

 print("📝 Logged with ID: \(commandId)")
 ```

-## API Specification Format
+## Manifest Format

-The API specification defines available commands, their arguments, and input/output schemas:
+The Manifest defines available commands, their arguments, and input/output schemas:

 ```json
 {